-As required by the Treasury Board Directive on Travel, Hospitality, Conference and Event Expenditures, this report provides information on the total annual expenditures for each of travel, hospitality, conferences and events for FJA for the fiscal year ending March 31, 2014.
+As required by the Treasury Board Directive for the Management of Expenditures on Travel, Hospitality and Conferences, this report provides information on the total annual expenditures for each of travel, hospitality and conferences for FJA for the fiscal year ending March 31, 2012.
 It also provides the variance explanations from the previous fiscal year in each of these areas.

 Expenditures on travel, hospitality and conferences incurred by federal departments and agencies are for the most part directly related to supporting departmental mandate(s) and the government's priorities.

-In particular, for the Office of the Commissioner for Federal Judicial Affairs (FJA) Canada, this includes delivering core programs in support of federal judicial activities and services to Canadians.
-Under the Program Alignment Architecture, the organization is broken down into three program activities: payments pursuant to the Judges Act, Canadian Judicial Council and FJA.
-These activities strive to meet the priorities of developing organizational capacity, building a strong, integrated team, improving service delivery, enhancing communications and managing information.
+In particular, for Federal Judicial Affairs, this includes delivering core programs in support of federal judicial activities and services to Canadians.
+Under the Program Activity Architecture, the organization is broken down into three program activities: Payments pursuant to the Judges Act, Canadian Judicial Council, and FJA.
+These activities strive to meet the priorities of: developing organizational capacity, building a strong, integrated team, improving service delivery, enhancing communications, and managing information.